tristanparry/SmiteBot/README.md

 >counter
       >counter god_name - Informs a user of a counter god for their entered SMITE god (ex: ">counter agni")

->type god_role - Outputs a list of all gods with specified SMITE role (ex: ">type assassin")
+>type god_role - Outputs a list of all gods with specified SMITE role (ex: ">type warrior")

 ----------------------------------------------------------------------------------------------------------------------------------